Our Texas Continuing Education Course options are found at the bottom of this page.

-Our Texas Pest Control Courses are designed to help agricultural private, commercial and noncommercial applicators satisfy their training needs.
-In addition, we also offer Texas Pest Control Courses designed to provide the training required for structural technicians and apprentices.
-Note: As of 2018, Structural Certified Applicators may now obtain their continuing education training via online training classes on an every other year basis (once every 2 years) and will receive no credit for completing one of our online Texas pest control courses.
-If you have questions, Call Us Now!
+Our Texas Pest Control Courses are designed to help agricultural private, commercial and noncommercial applicators satisfy their continuing education training needs.
+In addition, we also have Texas Pest Control Courses designed to provide the training required for structural technicians and apprentices.
+Note: As of 2018, Structural Certified Applicators may now obtain their continuing education training via online training classes on an every other year basis (once every 2 years) and will receive credit for completing one of our online structural continuing education courses.
+If you have questions, please Call Us Now!
 682-233-1599.
 We are here to help, and we love to answer your questions.

 Private Applicator – 15 CEUs